-It is unthinkable that the building that housed the charity could be demolished.
-It is a vital part of Hull’s social history and must remain.
+It is unthinkable that the building that housed the charity could be demolished it is a vital part of Hull’s social history and must remain.

 The link between Mirelle, Mira and The Braves Guild is one that speaks to its relevance to Hull’s history overall.

-We think she would be outraged and hurt on behalf of those the charity helped.
+She would be outraged and hurt on behalf of those the charity helped.